Last Updated on February 25, 2021 by Shaun Snapp

 Here is what we wrote about the Sybase Acquisition back in 2012.

 Although SAP did purchase Sybase, but this does not change SAP’s history or its data architecture for the vast majority of its product database.
 SAP does not integrate their products with those companies that they acquire.
 Notice the lack of integration with Business Objects.
 SAP as a development organization is too self-centered to think that other companies have good solutions and they feel they are the best in every domain.
 This is called the “SAP Bubble,” and is very similar to the “Microsoft Bubble.”
 Therefore, most mergers are primarily driven not by development, but by the strategic decision makers in order to co-opt a vendor who is giving them trouble, as was the case with Business Objects.
 These acquisitions are driven by the desire to capture customers.
 Over time the main brains in the acquired company leave for other ventures and the captured customers are fed a steady diet of pro SAP marketing.
 There are questions to whether SAP bought Sybase really for its database or its lucrative customer base in the financial industry.
 The long and short of this is that SAP does not actually do much to leverage or further develop the technology that it purchases.”

 SAP’s History With Their Data Layer

-In order to understand why it is very unlikely that very much will change it is important to understand SAP’s history with data and data management in general.
-Unlike companies such as Teradata or Oracle, SAP, has no history of effective data management within any of their applications.
+To understand why it is improbable that very much will change, it is important to understand SAP’s history with data and data management in general.
+Unlike companies such as Teradata or Oracle, SAP has no history of effective data management within any of its applications.